Navigating Mindful Eating During the Holidays

 Am I allowing myself to enjoy this holiday experience?
 If not, what can I do to change that?

-Mental check-ins can give insight into how we navigate food during the holidays, including what feels successful and challenging.
+These check-ins can offer insight into your eating habits and help you maintain mindful eating for the holidays.
 If you can only acknowledge and are not yet in the phase of change, that’s okay.
 Even taking the space to check in is a win.

 Many of us have engaged in this behavior in the past.
 However, the dieting cycle stops when we commit to not making weight-loss or dieting-related resolutions.